Pmacdon15/patmac.org/README.md

 ## Description

-This website is a portfolio that showcases Patrick MacDonald's skills and experience.
+This website is a portfolio that showcases my skills and experience.
 It includes his resume, transcript, certificates, and projects.
-It also includes a chat website that he has made.
+It also includes a chat website that I has made.

 ## Installation